 If you want to follow up with your patients after their appointments—to see if they'd like to return or to check on how they're feeling—you can use many of the methods mentioned above.
-For example, you can automate emails based on someone's latest appointment date.
-Or, you can send a bulk SMS based on when patients were most recently in, as well.
+For example, you can send a bulk SMS based on when patients were most recently in.
 There are a couple of other methods that might also prove handy.

 The recalls function allows you to group patients together based on *when* you want to reach out to them, and *what* you want to reach out to them about.
 You may wish to follow up with people who came in over the last week, or perhaps the last few weeks, to see how they're doing and make sure they're feeling okay.
 You would first need to create a recall type for this purpose, assign it to the relevant patients, and, when you're ready, run a recall report to get a list of who to contact.

 The letters function in Cliniko is very similar to sending a regular email—you just do it from Cliniko directly (and there's not an option to send letters in bulk).
 Letters are a great way to send a one-off communication to a patient, their referring GP, or any other third party who might need to be clued in on something about the patient or their appointment.
 You can create letter templates for virtually any purpose, write them, and then send them to your chosen recipient.